Microsoft's H-1B Workers Cited In Motion That Successfully Blocked Trump's Travel Ban

 Also, these judges seem and lawyers seem to be scarce and overpaid . . . let's replace them with cheap foreign imports!

-Ban temporary lifted for the wrong reasons (Score:2)
+Ban temporary lifted for the wrong reasons (Score:4, Interesting)

 Not one word about translators and guides for the US army in Iraq who have served faithfully and got a visa after intense vetting as a reward.
-Not one word about the reliability of the vetting procedures already in place, the probability of inadvertently admitting terrorists on visa already issued or about subs
+Not one word about the reliability of the vetting procedures already in place, the probability of inadvertently admitting terrorists on visa already issued or about substituting security theatre for security.
+Not one word about the justification (or lack thereof) of a measure that hits people who have lived here for 10+ years without problems and can't travel abroad because they'll be stopped at the border.

+No. The only thing that counted was: Washington state filed a complaint that companies like Microsoft, Amazon, and Starbucks (not people !) have suffered immediate and irreparable (financial) loss.
+That was decisive.